ishepard/pydriller/docs/commit.rst

 Commit Object
 =============

 A Commit contains a hash, a committer (name and email), an author (name, and email), a message, the authored date, committed date, a list of its parent hashes (if it's a merge commit, the commit has two parents), and the list of modification.
-Furthermore, the commit also contains the project name.
+Furthermore, the commit also contains the project name and path.

 For example::